Barcik04/cloudfide_task_igor_barcikowski/README.md

     - Product attributes can be passed during product creation or added later.
     - Swagger contains default example values for easier testing.
     - Products endpoint supports dynamic filtering, pagination, and sorting.
-    - To create productAttribute, an existing product is required.
+    - To create a productAttribute, an existing product is required.